razvan-preda/Python-Voice-Assistant/README.md

 ## Setup & Execution
 1. Clone the repository to your local machine.
+2. **Important:** Ensure both `main.py` and the `mic.png` image file are downloaded and placed in the exact same folder so the GUI can load the logo properly.
-2. Install the required dependencies (e.g., `pip install SpeechRecognition pyttsx3 requests Pillow pyaudio`).
+3. Install the required dependencies (e.g., `pip install SpeechRecognition pyttsx3 requests Pillow pyaudio`).
-3. Replace the placeholder in the script with your own OpenWeather API key.
+4. Replace the placeholder in the script with your own OpenWeather API key.
-4. Run `main.py` to launch the assistant.
+5. Run `main.py` to launch the assistant.
 The SQLite database (`assistant_db.db`) will initialize automatically on the first run.